StackableRegiments/analyticalmetlx/docs/guide.md

 This is information for teachers, teaching assistants, student champions and all other MeTL users.

-It will help you ...
+It will help you navigate the user interface of MeTL as well as piece together the best ways to support your teaching activities.

 ## Content